webpack/webpack-cli/SCAFFOLDING.md

 Setting up webpack for the first time is hard.
 Writing advanced configurations to optimize performance is even harder.
 The `init` feature is designed to support people that want to create their own configuration or initializing other projects people create.

-Through [yeoman](http://yeoman.io/), the `webpack-cli --init` feature allows people to create scaffolds and generate new projects quickly.
-An npm dependency that scaffolds a `webpack.config.js` through `webpack-cli` is what we refer to as an **addon**.

 ## Writing a good scaffold

 Before writing a `webpack-cli` scaffold, think about what you're trying to achieve.
 Do you want a "general" scaffold that could be used by any project or type of app?
 Do you want something very focused - like a scaffold that writes both your `webpack.config.js` and your framework code?
 It's also useful to think about the user experience for your scaffold.